Iridescent: A Framework Enabling Online System Implementation Specialization: Approach

 \section{Approach}

-We aim to enable practical specialization of systems for improved performance and efficiency.
+We enable practical specialization of systems for improved performance and efficiency.
 Our key idea to enable this given the challenges above, is to \emph{automatically explore a space of possible specializations provided by the developer at runtime based on observed overall system performance.}

-\fakepara{Simple specialization with simple annotations.} We first observe, that while developers struggle with determining optimal specializations and implementing a system based on them, it is much easier for developers to suggest \emph{possible specialization assumptions}.
-We thus enable developers to annotate system code with simple annotations to this end. \autoref{lst:mmul-handler} shows an example for the matrix multiplication server above.
+\fakepara{Simple specialization with simple annotations.} We first observe that, while developers struggle with determining \emph{optimal} specializations and implementing a system based on them, it is much easier for developers to suggest \emph{possible} specialization assumptions.
+We thus enable developers to annotate system code with simple annotations to this end. \autoref{lst:mmul-handler} shows an example of the annotations for the matrix multiplication server above and how developers can configure specializations at runtime.
 Additionally, developers can also provide LLVM transformations to perform intrusive app-specific specializations, and thereby generate further candidate configurations in the overall specialization space.
-Crucially, we do not rely on the developer to filter or rank specializations.
+Crucially, we do not rely on the developer to filter or rank specializations. \autoref{tab:specializations} shows the broad class of specializations supported by \sys and their corresponding effects.

-\fakepara{Guarded specialization with a fall-back.} Later, when automatically instantiating specialized system versions through JIT compilation, we inject guard conditions into the code and fall back to the unspecialized version of the system code for that invocation.
+\fakepara{Guarded specialization with a fall-back.} Later, when automatically instantiating specialized system versions through JIT compilation, we inject guard conditions into the code to use the specialized version of the code when applicable.
+If the specialized version is not applicable, the guard conditions ensure that we fall back to the unspecialized version of the system code for that invocation.
 While triggering this guard incurs overhead, it does ensure correctness.
-And if the guard triggers sufficiently rarely, in combination with the benefit for the common case, the specialization may still be a net win.
+If the guard triggers sufficiently rarely, in combination with the benefit for the common case, the specialization is still a net win.